WLJSTeam/wljs-docs/docs/frontend/Advanced/Events system/Mouse and keyboard.md

 They support:

 - `"transform"`: Makes the object draggable and sends an association with a `"position"` field
+- `"drag"`: a simplified version of `transform` that only sends the coordinates

 This is especially useful for dynamic lighting systems.
 For example: